A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Discussion

-The results collectively highlight the critical role of SMCs in lipid metabolism within the plaque microenvironment.
-As SMCs increase their consumption of modLDL or apoptotic cells, they transition to SDMs, which store significant amounts of lipid and contribute to the growth of the necrotic core, thus heightening plaque instability.
-Higher lipid consumption by SMCs is linked to an elevated risk of plaque rupture, as SMCs undergo phenotypic switching and weaken the fibrous cap.
-Despite SMC proliferation, the combined effects of reduction of the SMC population through apoptosis and phenotypic switching results in fewer functional SMCs in the fibrous cap.
-Key parameters, including modLDL consumption rates, efferocytosis efficiency, and phenotype switching rates, significantly influence this process.
-Targeting these processes, particularly delaying SMC-to-SDM switching could help reduce plaque vulnerability and lower cardiovascular risk.
+The model results collectively highlight the critical role of SMCs in lipid trafficking within the plaque microenvironment.
+When SMCs ingest sufficient lipid from modLDL or apoptotic cells, they transition to SDMs, which ultimately contribute to the expansion of the plaque necrotic core.
+Figure \ref{lipids_time_all}, for example, shows a 4-fold increase in necrotic lipid for the parameter values in Table \ref{tab3}.
+The loss of functional SMCs from the cap due to phenotypic switching also reduces the cap SMC population, which then relies upon rapid and sustained SMC proliferation to prevent excessive depletion of these critical cells.
+The combination of necrotic core growth and cap SMC loss that we observe in the presence of SMC phenotypic switching is indicative of heightened plaque vulnerability.
+The model therefore suggests that inhibiting SMC-to-SDM phenotypic switching, by targeting processes such as SMC lipid consumption, could help to reduce plaque vulnerability and lower cardiovascular risk.

-Our findings suggest that the resistance to senescence of SDMs, and their consequently longer lifespan, significantly contributes to cholesterol accumulation in the MDM population and in the necrotic core, particularly at higher switching rates.
-Interventions aimed at delaying the SMC-to-SDM transformation or reducing SDM proliferation and lifespan by, for example, the use of anti-cancer therapies \cite{Pan_etal_2024} have been shown to reduce plaque growth and progression in mice.
+The model leads us to the following conclusions about the impact on plaque fate of SMCs switching phenotype to become macrophage-like SDMs.

+\begin{itemize} \item The total number of plaque cells with macrophage phenotype can increase significantly when SMCs switch to SDMs.
+When the net SDM death rate is small, this can result in dramatically more macrophage-like cells in the plaque.
+This result is in agreement with results from experiments in mice, where observations show that large and growing plaques may contain significant populations of SDMs \cite{Pan_etal_2024}.

+\item In the model, MDM numbers are not significantly altered in the presence of SDMs.
+However, the average MDM lipid load is significantly increased in the presence of SDMs.
+Several factors contribute to this phenomenon.
+First, the rapid and unfettered proliferation of SDMs increases the overall plaque lipid content via the \emph{de novo} endogenous lipid synthesis required to form new daughter cells.
+Second, it is assumed that SDMs cannot offload internalised lipid to HDL as efficiently as MDMs \cite{Francis_2023}, nor emigrate out of the plaque taking their internalised lipid with them.
+Hence, the only fate available to SDMs is to die in the plaque.
+When an SDM dies, its internalised lipid is added to the apoptotic lipid pool.
+This lipid is mainly efferocytosed by MDMs, whose efferocytosis rate in the model is four times that of SDMs and five times that of SMCs.